From the Archives

 Grasp

-Founded in 1882, The Actors Fund is a national human services organization here to meet the needs of our entertainment community with a unique understanding of the challenges involved in a life in the arts.
+Founded in 1882, The Entertainment Community Fund (formerly The Actors Fund) is a national human services organization here to meet the needs of our entertainment community with a unique understanding of the challenges involved in a life in the arts.

 Services include emergency financial assistance, affordable housing, health care and insurance counseling, senior care, secondary career development and more.
 As a member of the Dramatists Guild, you have access to their services.